-The Lunigiana is a great area for renting a vacation house in a small village or in the countryside, see vacation houses near Pontremoli and more photos of the town.
+The Lunigiana is a great area for renting a vacation house in a small village or in the countryside.
 The Hotel Napoleon is in town and there are a couple of places with bed and breakfast accommodations which you'll see as you explore the town.

 Castello del Piagnaro is a short walk uphill from the center of town.
-The restored castle is usually open from 9:00 to noon and 3:00 to 6:00.
-In winter it's closed on Mondays and afternoon hours are 2:00-5:00.
+The restored castle is open to visitors, see their website for hours.
 Piagnaro Castle gets its name from the slate slabs, piagne, common in the area.
 From the castle, there's a great view of the town and the surrounding hills.

 Inside the castle is an interesting museum of stele, sandstone sculptures that are the most important artifacts of prehistoric times, dating from the copper age to Roman times.
 Below the castle is the pretty oratorio of Sant'Ilario, built in 1893.